 - It states that “most of the survivors” were taken to Babylon, but omits the fact that most of the Jews were taken to Babylon more than 11 years prior.
 It further claims that they were “held captive for 70 years”, however this would mean that most Jews were actually in Babylonian exile for over 80 years.
 The Bible never mentions 70 years of exile.

 - After noting the undisputed fact that Nebuchadnezzar existed, the article falsely states, “Nebuchadnezzar ruled from 624 to 582 B.C.E.”
 However, secular sources indicate that Nebuchadnezzar actually ruled from 605 BCE (accession year) until 562 BCE.

 - The second ‘prophecy’ quotes the New World Translation’s rendering of Jeremiah 29:10, failing to state that in their own interpretation, the context of the verse was several years prior to the alleged beginning of the 70 years.

-- The NWT refers to “seventy years at Babylon”, whereas most translations say “seventy years for Babylon”, which is consistent with the servitude of other nations to Babylon indicated at Jeremiah 25:12.
+- The NWT refers to “seventy years at Babylon”, whereas most translations say, “seventy years for Babylon” in agreement with the servitude of other nations to Babylon indicated at Jeremiah 25:12.